Not sure if Poop 911 is right for you?

 Potential Mitigations

-- A thorough review of all disclosures in Item 3 with your franchise attorney is crucial to understand the context and potential implications of any past litigation.
+- A thorough review of all litigation details in Item 3 with your franchise attorney is critical to understand these past issues.

 Disclosure & Representation Risks